adrhumphreys/recipes/content/recipes/lasagne.md

       - ingredient: 1 1/2 cups soy milk
       - ingredient: 3/4 cup grated cheese
 steps:
-  - step: Heat grated carrot and zucchini in a pan over a medium heat until wilted.
+  - step: Add garlic and fry for a few minutes then add tofu mince and mix together.
+      Add tomatoes, paste and basil, bring to a boil and then turn down heat to maintain a simmer.
+Simmer until thickened.
+Set aside.
+    title: Tofu tomato sauce
+  - step: Cook pasta according to packet directions, then drain.
+Set aside.
+    title: ""
+  - title: Cheese sauce
-  - step: Melt butter in a microwave safe jug that’s big enough to fit 4 cups of liquid.
+    step: Melt butter in a microwave safe jug that’s big enough to fit 4 cups of liquid.
-    title: Cheese sauce
+  - step: >
+      Add flour and mix together.
+Add milk a little at a time, mixing it thoroughly with the flour mixture.
+Repeat until all milk has been added.
+  - step: >
+      Heat mixture in the microwave a minute at a time, until thickened.
+Stir in cheese.
+Set aside.
+  - title: Assemble lasagne
+    step: Assemble the lasagne in an 20x20cm or equivalent sized dish.
+Cover bottom of the dish with ½ the cooked pasta, then spread ½ the tomato mixture, followed by half the cheese sauce or cottage cheese on top.
+Repeat this process with remaining pasta, tomato mixture and cheese sauce.
+Top with the extra grated cheese.
+  - step: Bake at 180C for 20-30 min until heated through.
 ---